AninditaBasu/AninditaBasu/docs/index-apis.rst

 .. admonition:: NEEDS REVIEW

-   The table on this page needs review by the maintainers of these APIs and services.
+   The table on this page needs review by the maintainers of these APIs and services. `Please edit this spreadsheet <https://docs.google.com/spreadsheets/d/1dPnLzDbNz6ISdIWa41gc0Iehu03C2_hs_kuwBCyNT9k/edit?usp=sharing>`_.

 Here's a list of the Internet Archive APIs, tools, and services.